- Calculation notes

 - Life expectancy calculations

 - Life expectancy is usually determined using the Single Life Expectancy table and the beneficiary's age on December 31st of the year following the owner's death.
 However, if this is not the first year of distribution for the beneficiary, there is an additional step.
-First, we find the original life expectancy using the Single Life Expectancy table and the beneficiary's age on December 31st of the year following the owner's death.
+First, the tool determines the original life expectancy using the Single Life Expectancy table and the beneficiary's age on December 31st of the year following the owner's death.
 Then, the current life expectancy is calculated by subtracting one for each year that has passed, from the original life expectancy.
 Likewise, in all future years, the remaining life expectancy is calculated by subtracting one for each additional year that has passed.
 It is not allowed to lookup or 'recalculate' a new starting life expectancy after distributions have begun.

 - Beneficiary's name